 “A U.S. Consular Officer has adjudicated and refused your visa application.
 Please follow any instructions provided by the consular officer.
 If you were informed by the consular officer that your case was refused for administrative processing, your case will remain refused while undergoing such processing.
 You will receive another adjudication once such processing is complete.
 Please be advised that the processing time varies and that you will be contacted if additional information is needed.
 For more information, please visit TRAVEL.STATE.GOV or the website for the Embassy or Consulate at which you made your visa application.
 For more information, please visit U.S. Consulate General <Consulate name>”

 Pay close attention to the bold text, it basically tells that, if you were given Administrative processing, then it will be processed in administrative processing.
 Also, see the screenshot below with status ‘Refused’, it is the same case number as above.

-Why has the Status Changed from Administrative Processing to Refused Suddenly ?
+Why has the Status Changed from Administrative Processing to Refused Suddenly?

-Well, CEAC website changed the displayed status text to be in line with the form given by the consular officer, and that’s why you see this big change and the confusion.
+Well, the CEAC website changed the displayed status text to be in line with the form given by the consular officer, and that’s why you see this big change and the confusion.
 If you check your 221g notice or any of the standard 221g forms given, you will see the text that says “Your application for a nonimmigrant visa has been refused per section 221(g) of the U.S. Immigration and Nationality Act…”.
-See below screenshots.
+See the below screenshots.

 Official Communication Travel.State.Gov New Alert